mwijnands/PluploadMvc/README.md

 #### v0.4.1

-- Added an ActionFilter to be used when you want to automatically delete files after post action executed.
+- Added an ActionFilter to be used when you want to automatically delete files after a POST action executed.
-- Added DeleteFile methods to PluploadContext to allow delete a specific file.
+- Added DeleteFile methods to PluploadContext to allow deleting a specific file.

 #### v0.3.0